Ladies, today is the day you start to get your wardrobe in order!

-But It’s About You
+It’s About You

 Here’s How the Wardrobe Challenge Works:

 You can follow along with the group (join our private women-only Facebook group to interact one-on-one), or go at your own pace.
-These posts will live on this site for you to reference whenever you like.
+You can also see more tips and videos on Instagram.

-Just trust the process, commit to the journey and do this for yourself.
+Just trust the process, commit to the journey, and do this for yourself!

 Pull Inspiration Pictures

-Many of you are looking to streamline and simplify your wardrobe others mentioned that they recognize good style but have difficulty translating for themselves.
-Without a clear understanding of your style, it will be a challenge to edit your wardrobe properly.
+Many of you are looking to streamline and simplify your wardrobe; others mentioned that they recognize style in others but have difficulty translating for themselves.
+And an overwhelming majority of participants say they have too much in their closets.

 We recommend Pinterest to help organize these images, especially for this challenge.
 It’s a great place to search for and share ideas.
 Past participants have set up a board just for outfit inspiration.

 If you’re not on Pinterest, no worries.
 You can use magazines or catalogs.
 I like InStyle and Oprah magazine for this exercise.
 You’ll need them for next week’s challenge.
 So pour yourself a glass of wine or have a cup of tea and pull as many pictures as you like but have at least 20.

 For now, do not think about your body type, budget, or whether it’s appropriate for your life.
 You are just getting a sense of what you like.

 Define your Lifestyle

 To get a visual of how and where you spend your time, create a Lifestyle Diagram.
-It’s easy; just draw a circle on a piece of paper to use as a pie chart.
+It’s easy; draw a circle on a piece of paper to use as a pie chart.
 Now, break down your life according to percentages totaling 100%.